 - Negligence: This refers to someone’s careless actions that usually result in harm to others.
 If negligence caused your TBI, you likely have a strong case.

-- Statute of limitations: This is the set amount of time you have to seek legal action for your TBI.
-In West Virginia, the statute of limitations for personal injury cases is two years.
+- Statute of limitations: This is the set amount of time to seek legal action for your TBI.
+The West Virginia statute of limitations for personal injury cases is two years.

 - Policy limits: This is the maximum amount the responsible party’s insurance company will pay for your damages.
 If your damages exceed the policy limit, the defendant will be responsible for covering the rest of your expenses.